David Pierce is an associate of The Stephens Group, LLC.

 He joined the firm in 2013 and is involved in the execution of transactions and provides support to the firm’s partner companies.
 His background incorporates roles in investment banking, private equity and operations, providing key competencies in overall corporate development.

 Prior to joining The Stephens Group, Mr. Trzebiatowski was a Senior Business Analyst for Dura-Line Holdings, Inc., a private equity-backed global manufacturer of HDPE conduit, duct and pressure pipe solutions for telecom, energy and infrastructure-related markets.
-His responsibilities included financial and strategic analysis for key business initiatives, as well as in-depth financial modeling and diligence process management.

 Prior to joining Dura-Line, Mr. Trzebiatowski was a Senior Associate at Code Hennessy & Simmons (“CHS”), a private equity investment fund with over $2.5 billion under management.
 At CHS, he pursued buyout transactions and supported partner companies across a broad spectrum of sectors.
 Previously, Mr. Trzebiatowski was employed by RC2 Corp. in the Corporate Development and Business Strategy Group and Robert W. Baird in the Investment Banking Division.